meilisearch/specifications/text/0036-exactness-criterion.md

 - without typo
 - without ngrams
-- without complex synonyms
+- without multi-words synonyms
 - without word split
 - with words in the right order
-- with the last word considered as prefix

-has a rank of `1` (the user didn't finish to tip the search but the final query could possibly be an exact match)
+has a rank of `1` (the user didn't finish to type the search but the final query could possibly be an exact match)

-##### 3: Try to match exactly the word of the query anywhere in the document
+##### Layer 3: Try to match exactly the word of the query anywhere in the document

 Any other document has a rank of `2 + 1` for each word that is not an exact match.